shelvia-w/Pointwise-Information-Measures/README.md

 The current codebase focuses on reproducible Python experiments for:

+- computing PMI, PSI, and PVI as confidence estimators,
+- evaluating failure prediction and confidence calibration,
+- benchmarking across standard vision datasets and architectures,
+- comparing against standard post-hoc confidence baselines.

 ## Research Questions

-This project is organized around these research questions:
+This project is organized around three research questions:

+- Can pointwise information measures provide better confidence estimates than standard post-hoc baselines?
+- How do PMI, PSI, and PVI compare for failure prediction tasks such as misclassification detection and selective prediction?
+- How well do these measures perform for confidence calibration?

 ## Repository Structure